Stay Well Resources

 Food Pantry - In order to keep food available for patrons, we will operate a “drive through” style pick up from the Pitman Center alley way (between the Pitman Center and Greek Row).
 Meal bags will be prepacked and patrons will be given bags based on their family size.
 The Mobile Food Pantry will also continue to operate as scheduled in parking lot 108 (West of the Rec Center).

 Twenty minutes of drop-in mindfulness practice with soothing mediation and then (optionally) stay for a sharing/ discussion session at the conclusion of the meditation.
 Everyone is welcome.
 No experience needed.
+Mindfulness Meditation will resume in the fall.

 For more information visit our website.